 We have also been actively involved in a number of Trailblazer groups, working to develop new Apprenticeship Standards.
-For example, the
+For example, the to move forward with Following the Firefighter

 The Service has had regard to new Firefighter Standard and recently we have joined the Trailblazer for Business Fire Safety Inspector Standard.
 We have also provided feedback for the Community Safety Trailblazer standard.